ihh/trajectory-likelihood/README.md

 ## Installation

-Boost is required for the command-line tool (though not if you just want to link to the C++ code).
+The [Boost](https://www.boost.org/) library is required for the command-line tool (though not if you just want to link to the C++ code).

 ~~~~
 make